-Welcome to this 34th edition of the Transportation Energy Data Book.
-Twenty-six editions of this Data Book have been produced by Stacy Davis; DOE is grateful for the dedication, consistency, and skill she has brought to this effort.
+Welcome to this 35th edition of the Transportation Energy Data Book.
+Twenty-seven editions of this Data Book have been produced by Stacy Davis; the Department of Energy is grateful for the dedication, consistency, and skill that she has brought to this effort.

-I would like to bring to your attention some of the data that are new in this edition:
+I would like to bring to your attention some of the data that are new or changed for this edition: